Skip to main content

 A number of early stakeholder engagement sessions were critical to explore the research and user needs behind the new facilities.

-Maximising space whilst retaining as much character as possible became the key driver behind the design, which presented unique challenges in being able to deliver the technical specifications required to define a clinical grade lab space.
+Maximising space whilst retaining as much character as possible in 'Building 1' became the key driver behind the refurbishment, which presented unique challenges in being able to deliver the technical specifications required to define a clinical grade lab space.
 The solution was to celebrate the exposed brickwork and steelwork heritage within the social, collaboration and education spaces and contrast with new laboratories that met 21st century expectations.

-The design team faced several on-site challenges, including the unexpected discovery of culverts and the challenge of transforming dusty, damp areas into an ultra low humidity environment, where the atmosphere is treated to gently minimise moisture.
-These elements create an environment suitable for handling and testing the most efficient battery operation.
+The design team faced several on-site challenges, including the unexpected discovery of culverts and the challenge of transforming dusty, damp areas into contemporary laboratory and workshop spaces.

-The new facilities were delivered as part of a broader masterplan, with other design teams working on site to deliver new buildings, redefine parking and create new access roads.
+The new facilities were delivered as part of a broader masterplan, with other design teams working on site to deliver further projects, redefine parking and create new access roads.
 This in addition to delivering in a live campus environment demanded multi-disciplinary phasing and coordination workshops to ensure that everyone worked holistically to deliver the project successfully and with minimal disruption to the campus’ business as usual.

 2658 N111